George Q. Daley

-George Quentin Daley is the Dean of the Faculty of Medicine, Caroline Shields Walker Professor of Medicine, and Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School.
-He was formerly the Robert A. Stranahan Professor of Pediatrics at Harvard Medical School, Director of the Stem Cell Transplantation Program at Boston Children's Hospital, and an investigator of the Howard Hughes Medical Institute, Associate Director of Children's Stem Cell Program, a member of the Executive Committee of the Harvard Stem Cell Institute.
+George Quentin Daley is an American biologist and physician.
+He is the Dean of the Faculty of Medicine, Caroline Shields Walker Professor of Medicine, and Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School.
+He was formerly the Samuel E. Lux IV Endowed Chair in Hematology/Oncology at Boston Children’s Hospital, later the Robert A. Stranahan Professor of Pediatrics at Harvard Medical School, Director of the Pediatric Stem Cell Transplantation Program at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center, an investigator of the Howard Hughes Medical Institute, Associate Director of the Boston Children's Hospital Stem Cell Program, and a member of the Executive Committee of the Harvard Stem Cell Institute.
 He is a past president of the International Society for Stem Cell Research (2007–2008).

 Early life and education

 Daley was born in Catskill, New York.

-Daley received his Bachelor of Arts magna cum laude from Harvard College (1982), his PhD in biology from MIT (1989), and his MD from Harvard Medical School, where he was the twelfth individual in the school's history to be awarded the degree summa cum laude (1991).
+Daley received his Bachelor of Arts magna cum laude from Harvard College (1982), his PhD in biology from MIT (1989), and his MD from Harvard Medical School, where he was the tenth individual in the school's history to be awarded the degree summa cum laude (1991).
 He served as Chief Resident in Internal Medicine at the Massachusetts General Hospital and is currently a staff physician in Hematology/Oncology at Boston Children's Hospital and Dana–Farber Cancer Institute.

-As a graduate student working with Nobelist Dr. David Baltimore, Dr. Daley demonstrated that the BCR/ABL oncogene induces chronic myeloid leukemia (CML) in a mouse model, which validated BCR/ABL as a target for drug blockade and encouraged the development of imatinib (Gleevec; Novartis), a magic-bullet chemotherapy that induces remissions in virtually every CML patient.
-Daley's studies have clarified mechanisms of Gleevec resistance and informed novel combination chemotherapeutic regimens.